CSCI-150-LAB/Team2Repo/README.md

 ## Installation
 1. Clone repository
+2. Navigate to repository directory on your terminal
-2. Install Cocoa Pods (*Dependency manager*)
+3. Install Cocoa Pods (*Dependency manager*)

     `sudo gem install cocoapods`

-3. Navigate to repository directory
-4. Now install all the dependencies for the project `pod install`
+4. Now install the dependencies for the project

+    `pod install`

 ## Project Details